mrange/pt_src3/README.md

 Code doesn't matter, what matters is the impression you make and [TalkTalk](https://demozoo.org/productions/59421/) made a significant impression on me.

-Another important event for me at Motorala Inside'93 was a chat with [Blade](https://demozoo.org/sceners/2500/) from [New Core](https://demozoo.org/groups/2218/) where we discussed STE players.
-[Blade](https://demozoo.org/sceners/2500/) later released [Octalyzer STE](https://demozoo.org/productions/73259/) so he is very knowledgeable.
+Another important event for me at Motorala Inside'93 was a chat with [Blade](https://demozoo.org/sceners/2500/) from [New Core](https://demozoo.org/groups/2218/) where we discussed STe players.
+[Blade](https://demozoo.org/sceners/2500/) later released [Octalyzer STe](https://demozoo.org/productions/73259/) so he is very knowledgeable.

 The [Blade](https://demozoo.org/sceners/2500/) player was very performant and utilized an improved way to calculate volume.
 If I remember correctly at the time it looked a bit like this